The best way to address poor work performance with employees

 Be clear that if the employee needs anything — someone to talk to, or some time off to sort things out — your door is always open.

-That’s why, on top of all the advice given here about how to deal with a poorly performing employee, there’s one more key tool in the performance management kit: emotional intelligence.
+On top of the advice given here about how to deal with a poorly performing employee, there's one more key tool in the performance management kit: emotional intelligence.

-Starting from a position of empathy will let your team know that you can be trusted to have their best interest at heart, even when you need to call out the occasional poor work performance.
+Starting from a position of empathy will let your team know that you have their best interest at heart, even when you need to call out the occasional poor work performance.